183739/tech-writing/RobertAssignment1.md

 * With vehicle running, view dwell meter.
 Using the idle speed screw located on the throttle, loosen or tighten to achieve 850 rpm.
 (Clockwise raises and counter-clockwise lowers rpm.)
 This, again, is a starting point.
 * Most likely, the carburetor is running rich, so choose a screw and slightly loosen it.
 The vacuum gauge should read an increase in vacuum.
 Continue to loosen that screw until maximum vacuum is achieved.
 Repeat the process with the apposing screw.
 * Viewing your dwell meter, idle rpms most likely have been altered.
 Return rpms back to 850 rpm using the idle speed screw to conclude carburetor setup.
+## Common Pitfalls and Frequently Asked Questions:
+#### How do I select the right carburetor for my engine?

+#### I've adjusted the idle mixture screws, but they have no effect.

+#### I don't possess a tach/dwell meter and/or vacuum gauge- Should I continue regardless?
+ These instruments are mandatory for the proper installation of your carburetor.
+Attempting to calibrate the carburetor by "feel" is highly discouraged as damage can occur.